Why increased surveillance will put one million children at risk

-Scaremongering?
-No. Prosecutions have already taken place in both the UK and the US, where teenagers – including some aged over 16 in legal, consenting relationships – have been convicted of sending pictures of themselves to their partners.
+Smaller-scale prosecutions have taken place in both the UK and the US, where teenagers – including some aged over 16 in legal, consenting relationships – have been convicted of sending pictures of themselves to their partners.
 Under a strict interpretation of UK law, any minor who sexts is no different to the abusers the Bill is designed to catch.

 In the US, a Carolina teenager was recently found to be both the perpetrator and the victim of this crime, for having an explicit image of himself on his own mobile.
 There’s no evidence that he sent the image to anyone, but he’s now a convicted criminal.

 What we, as adults, think about the morality of teenagers’ actions is irrelevant, as even the UK’s National Crime Agency (NCA) admits.
 In a recent interview, Zoe Hilton, head of safeguarding at the NCA’s CEOP Command said, “With smartphones and tablets, and new apps emerging all the time, this behaviour is becoming quite normal for teenagers.”

 Then there are the technology impacts of a national surveillance programme, one of which is that an internet that facilitates mass surveillance is an internet that is less secure and so makes cybercrime easier to commit.